trickybit/seltzer/README.md

 }
 ```
 ##Unset
-Unset css properties like the [keyword](//developer.mozilla.org/en-US/docs/Web/CSS/unset), but  in a way that also supports older browsers.
+Unset css properties like the [keyword](//developer.mozilla.org/en-US/docs/Web/CSS/unset) does, but  in a way that also supports older browsers.
 This will not support CSS properties that are only available in browsers supporting the unset keyword.

 ### Input
 ```